 jQuery spaghetti: a dish we all ate

-This was more than sufficient for me to get by and realize many cool projects and I eventually started learning more about programming and how to write better-structured code.
+This was more than sufficient for me to get by and realise many cool projects and I eventually started learning more about programming and how to write better-structured code.
 Being the only front-end developer at my first job, I had no-one to look up to or to learn from within the company, so I constantly needed to push myself to learn and discover new tools and technologies.
 Eventually, as the projects grew bigger, the jQuery as I had been writing it became more difficult to manage and hard to change for my backend colleagues.
 So I started learning how to structure my jQuery code by writing my own reusable jQuery plugins and I dove into some more advanced concepts through some CodeSchool advanced jQuery courses such as event delegation, hoisting, scope, and prototypes.

 Coming back to a transformed landscape

 Vanilla JS still had its quirks (for me)